 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument fluctuates because of changes in interest rates.
-Interest rate fluctuations have direct consequences on both the market value and the return on SI's assets
+Interest rate fluctuations have direct consequences on both the market value and the return on SI's assets.

 Interest rates are very sensitive to a number of external factors, including monetary and budgetary policies, the national and international economic and political environment, and the risk aversion of economic actors.
+Interest rates across most large economies experienced significant increase in 2022 following major central banks rates hikes to counteract the elevated inflation observed during the year.